If you’re into and financial planning or analysis, you must have heard about the Compound Annual Growth Rate (or CAGR).

 For example, suppose you invest USD 100 in gold in 2010 and then you invest the same amount again 2014, and your final gold value is USD 300 in 2020, then you can calculate the CAGR using the IRR function.

 This is something you can not do using the RATE of IRR functions in Excel.

 However, to use IRR, you need to structure your data as shown below:

-Here there are three scenarios where the outflow are highlighted in red and are negative, while the final value is positive.
+Here there are three scenarios where the outflow is highlighted in red and is negative, while the final value is positive.

 Here is the formula that will give you the CAGR:

 All you need to do is select all the cells, where each cell represents payment in an equally spaced interval.

-Also, it is interesting to note that in scenario 2 and 3, the invested amount is the same (i.e., USD 100), but since it’s invested later in scenario 3, the CAGR is higher.
+Also, it is interesting to note that in scenarios 2 and 3, the invested amount is the same (i.e., USD 100), but since it’s invested later in scenario 3, the CAGR is higher.